 Tools like Hugging Face Diffusers incorporate built-in optimizer schedulers, enabling seamless adaptation of training workflows to diverse model architectures and datasets.
 For example, training arguments in Hugging Face allow users to define weight_decay or beta values alongside learning rate adjustments, creating a unified framework for optimization.

-By combining the principles of learning rate and optimizer schedulers, modern machine learning pipelines achieve unparalleled flexibility, enabling practitioners to tackle a wide array of tasks efficiently and effectively.

-Types of Schedulers: Discrete vs. Continuous
+Discrete vs. continuous schedulers

 Schedulers play a crucial role in adjusting model parameters during both training and inference, influencing convergence, resource utilization, and overall performance.
-This section categorizes schedulers into discrete and continuous types, offering insights into their applications and the impact on various NLP and machine learning tasks.
-These methods reflect different philosophies in parameter tuning, with their appropriateness often depending on the task's complexity and resource constraints [7]; [9].
+This section categorizes schedulers into discrete and continuous types, offering insights into their applications and the impact on various NLP and ML tasks.
+These methods reflect different philosophies in parameter tuning, with their appropriateness often depending on the task's complexity and resource constraints [7], [9].